We need to talk about Women’s Health!

 Professor Martha Hickey, University of Melbourne, Australia

 Science has an important role to play in addressing gender inequities in health.
-Ensuring research appropriately considers sex and gender from cell based research through to clinical studies, supports better understanding of disease mechanisms, enabling the development of effective therapies for both chronic and life threatening health conditions.
+Ensuring research appropriately considers sex and gender from cell based research through to clinical studies, supports better understanding of disease mechanisms, enabling the development of effective therapies and interventions for both chronic and life threatening health conditions.

 For millennia, medicine has functioned on the assumption that male bodies can represent humanity as a whole.
 As a result, we have a huge historical data gap when it comes to female bodies, and this is a data gap that is continuing to grow as researchers carry on ignoring the pressing ethical need to include female cells, animals and humans, in their research.